keolo/keolo-com/content/posts/vector-math-cant-practice-medicine.md

 ---
 title: 'Vector Math Cant Practice Medicine'
-date: 2026-05-28T15:01:02Z
 draft: false
 weight: 10
 ---
 ## Why 90% of clinical AI startups are regulatory timebombs; and the architecture you actually have to build.

 Every week, another seed-stage healthtech founder pitches an "AI copilot for clinicians."
-They show a slick demo where a doctor asks the AI a complex patient question, and the app spews out a perfectly formatted, confident answer.
+They show a slick demo where a doctor asks the AI a complex patient question, and the app pops out a perfectly formatted, confident answer.

 When I look under the hood to see how they built it, 90% of them are using standard RAG (Retrieval-Augmented Generation) wrapped around an OpenAI or Anthropic API.